Linux Professional Institute Learning Logo.

 In this lesson, you learned:

-• How to use parted to create, delete and recover partitions on both MBR and GPT disks.
+to create, delete and recover partitions on both MBR and GPT disks. -

 The following commands were discussed in this lesson: